For me, counselling is not a technical exercise to ‘fix’ things on the surface and help you feel better.

 How do you imagine other people experience you?

-We are also deeply affected by how we interpret the other person as seeing us.
+We are also deeply affected by how we imagine the other person sees us.
 Much of this goes on without us realising it.
-Crucially this might be roughly right or wildly inaccurate.
-Another way we can use the therapy relationship is to explore how you imagine I experience you as a person.
+And it might be roughly right or wildly inaccurate.
+For example, you might realise that you tend to imagine other people experience you negatively and that this holds you back in all sorts of situations and relationships.
+So, another way we can use the therapy relationship is to explore how you imagine I experience you as a person.
 This can tell you a lot about your self-image and your self-esteem.
-It can also tell you whether thinking that another person experiences you negatively holds you back in all sorts of situation and relationships.

 Understanding how you imagine other people experience you can be transformative.
 (You might have to read that twice!)